Their Eyes Were Watching God Chapter 19 Quotes

-The black male speaker implies that the men of the jury are inherently biased towards Janie for her beauty.
-Is it true that the male jury is doing favors for a pretty lady, or is the male speaker just belittling Janie’s because of his own sexist notions about a woman killing her own husband?
+The black male speaker implies that the men of the jury are inherently biased toward Janie because of her beauty.
+Is it true that the male jury is doing a favor for a pretty lady, or is the male speaker just belittling Janie because of his own sexist notions about a woman killing her own husband?
 Or neither?

 Now she was her sacrificing self with Tea Cake’s head in her lap.
 She had wanted him to live so much and he was dead.
 No hour is ever eternity, but it has its right to weep.
 Janie held his head tightly to her breast and wept and thanked him wordlessly for giving her the chance for loving service.
 She had to hug him tight for soon he would be gone, and she had to tell him for the last time.
 (19.153)

 After the tragedy of being forced to shoot her love, Janie grievously laments his death.
-But most importantly, she is grateful for having the privilege to know and love him.
-Janie didn’t only need to feel loved, but be able to give love.
-Recall that on his deathbed, Jamie accused Joe of not allowing her to love him.
+But most importantly, she is grateful for having had the privilege to know and love him.
+Janie didn’t only need to feel loved; she needed to be able to give love.
+Recall that on his deathbed, Janie accused Joe of not allowing her to love him.